-- 2. Connect AP to a controller - a.
-Establish an Ethernet connection between the AP Cryptographic Module and a LAN controller configured for the FIPS 140-2 approved mode of operation. - 3.
+- 2. Connect AP to a Wireless Controller - a.
+Establish an Ethernet connection to the AP Cryptographic Module and a Wireless LAN controller configured for the FIPS 140-2 approved mode of operation. - 3.
 Set Primary Controller - a.
 Enter the following controller CLI command from a wireless LAN controller with which the access point is associated to configure the access point to communicate with trusted wireless LAN controllers: